apache/any23/README.txt

 Any23 comes with some command line tools:

    ./any23       # Provides the main Any23 use case: metadata extraction on a file or URL source.
-   ./any23tools  # Provides access to all the Any23 tools.

 The complete documentation about these tools can be found here: